 Even with regular inspections, with such a high number of miles within the area, it is not always possible to quickly identify where problems occur.
 We therefore value the help of the general public in reporting to us any public area that has become littered.
 This will enable early action to be taken to rectify the matter.

-If you wish to report that any street in Wychavon is badly littered, please contact:
+If you wish to report that any street in Wychavon is badly littered, please click here and use the 'Other Request' option.

 Action will be taken to ensure that it is restored to a good standard within the specified response times applicable to that area.